zenglenn42/utbc2019-mdl-play/README.md

 ![alt](docs/img/mdl-screen-shot.png)

+I've found this nice responsive codepen on the internet that features a CSS grid which should suit my purposes nicely (even though I'm big on flexbox at the moment) ...

 ![alt](docs/img/mdl-screen-shot-2.png)

-## Blessed Internet
+## Latest fu

-I find a nice responsive codepen somewhere on the internet that features a CSS grid and images of Bill Murray, both in my inspirational wheel house.
+I would /really/ like to redesign the user interface for project 1.
+It's fine especially given that we only had 2 weeks to knock it out.
+But I'm jones'ing for some MDL and so I'm pushing forward.

 ![alt](docs/img/mdl-screen-shot-3.png)